FACT: half of adult dogs today will get cancer.

 Ian Billinghurst BV Sc Hons BSc Agr Dip Ed

 Creator of the BARF Diet.
-Author of Give Your Dog a Bone, Grow Your Pups With Bones and The BARF Diet.
+Author of Pointing The Bone At Cancer; Give Your Dog a Bone, Grow Your Pups With Bones and The BARF Diet.

 These are really important cancer-related questions.
-Unfortunately they don’t have good answers for the bulk of today’s dog parents – trusting as they do in conventional veterinary care.
+Unfortunately they don’t have good answers for the bulk of today’s dog owners … trusting as they do in conventional veterinary care.

 Unfortunately, many holistic practitioners don’t have an accepted scientific basis underpinning their work.